masih68kh/Python-Projects/app8 - Data Collector Web App and Send Email/README.md

  ---

- by clicking in `Send Data` button, the user should insert the email credentionals and an email to send the data to in `Terminal`
+ by clicking on `Send Data` button, the user should insert the email credentionals and an email to send the data to in `Terminal`

 ## How to run the app:
  `python front_end.py`